INTRODUCTION: A POLITICAL SACRIFICE

 Thus, the pressure on Australian politicians posed by the Schapelle Corby case was intense.
 At risk was not only a vital and strategic international relationship, but exposure of chronic airport insecurity and systemic police corruption.

 Accordingly, two broad axes of interest emerged within Australia’s Howard administration: the Howard/Downer interest, and the Ellison/Keelty interest.
-The former’s prime concern related to the stability of the relationship with Indonesia, whilst that of the latter related to the impact of domestic institutional corruption.
+The former’s prime concern related to the stability of the relationship with Indonesia, whilst that of the latter related to the management and impact of domestic institutional corruption.

 Weighed against these considerations, was the welfare of a single citizen.